 Mental health is a business imperative

-People are your most important resource, yet one in four will have a mental health issue.
+People are the most important resource, yet one in four will have a mental health issue.

 Before the pandemic we were already aware of the frightening statistics regarding mental health issues each year.
 During and post the pandemic this has and will be, exacerbated.